truid-app/client-integration/docs/oauth2/app-with-backend.md

 ### 4. Add Deep Linking for redirect URI

-Once the TruID App has authenticated the user and the user has given consent to share data with the service, the TruID App will redirect back to the app using the redirect URI.
+Once the Truid App has authenticated the user and the user has given consent to share data with the service, the Truid App will redirect back to the app using the redirect URI.
 This is the URI given in the `redirect_uri` parameter in the Authorization Request created in step 2, and must match exactly the redirect URI that is configured in step 1.
 This corresponds to step _O-4_ in the flow above.

 This URI must be a `https` URL, and the app must be associated with the domain.
 On Android the URL should work as an [Android App Link](https://developer.android.com/training/app-links) to open the app, and on iOS it should works as an [Universal Link](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content) to open the app.

 When the app is opened by the redirect URI deep link, it should send a request to the backend endpoint, described in step 5, to complete the authorization process.
 This corresponds to step _C-5_ in the flow above.
 It must pass on all parameters from the received redirect URI.
-This URI will contain a number of parameters, for example an authorization code that the backend should use to request an access token from the TruID API.
+This URI will contain a number of parameters, for example an authorization code that the backend should use to request an access token from the Truid API.

 _Links:_